HFAnalyticsLab/NDL_CYPMH_Grampian/README.md

 All script files used for analysis and visualisation were produced using R (version 4.0.3) in RStudio (version 1.4.1103).

+## Find out more

+Further results from this project are available as a preprint academic article which can be accessed [here](https://www.medrxiv.org/content/10.1101/2022.06.14.22276082v1).
+Code related to this preprint can also be found in [this associated github repository](https://github.com/AbdnCHDS/NDL_prescribing_referrals_paper).

 ## Authors

 - [Will Ball](https://wpball.com) - [email](mailto:william.ball@abdn.ac.uk) | [GitHub](https://www.github.com/will-ball) | [Twitter](https://www.twitter.com/WillBall12)